znerol/git-gau/doc/git-gau-exec.1.md

 # VARIABLES

 GAU\_CLONE\_ARGS
 :   Specify additional arguments for the *git clone* command.
+Defaults to
+    *--quiet*.

 GAU\_PUSH\_ARGS
 :   Specify additional arguments for the *git push* command.
+Defaults to
+    *--quiet*.

 # SEE ALSO